-American Heroes Outdoors – a nonprofit focused on hosting veterans and their families on hunting and fishing adventures – received $15,000 to build a “Patriot House” ice castle.
+American Heroes Outdoors – a nonprofit focused on hosting veterans and their families on hunting and fishing adventures – received a grant to build a “Patriot House” ice castle.
 Adam Gilbertson, a veteran and RDO Equipment Co.
 Vice President of Midwest Construction and Integrated Controls, nominated the organization because of his connection to its founder.

 “When I was deployed to Iraq, my youngest soldier was a Concordia College graduate named David Morse.
 He turned 18 before we deployed,” Adam said.
 “When David returned to Park Rapids, he founded American Heroes Outdoors.”

 This wasn’t the only organization that Adam nominated, though, as he splits his time between Minnesota and Montana.